SaeedTaghavi/CS/docs/OS/Chap05.md

 } while (true);
 ```

-The first process executing `while (test_and_set(&lock))` will set the address value of `lock` to `true` and get the return value `rv = false`, thus it won't be stocked in the while-loop and it can enter its critical section.
+The first process executing `while (test_and_set(&lock))` will set the address value of `lock` to `true` and get the return value `rv = false`, thus it won't be stucked in the while-loop and it can enter its critical section.

 1. Mutual exclusion: OK
 2. Progress requirement: OK
 3. Bounded-waiting: FAIL

-    Assume there is only one CPU, after $P_i$ entering its critical section, $P_j$ will be stocked in the while-loop.
+    Assume there is only one CPU, after $P_i$ entering its critical section, $P_j$ will be stucked in the while-loop.
 After $P_i$ exiting its critical section, there are two possibilities:

     1. $P_i$ sets `lock = false`, the CPU context switch to $P_j$, thus $P_j$ can enters its critical section.
     2. After $P_i$ setting `lock = false`, the CPU still executes the code of $P_i$, thus $P_i$ enters its critical section again, so $P_j$ may wait forever.